 That night, God encouraged Abram to ask about the promised reward.
 (There he was, an old man with no children, who obediently left his homeland to journey to Canaan and live among heathen).

-The reward?
-The number of Abram’s offspring will be as the stars.
-They will inherit the land as a great nation.
-Finally, Abram’s Seed will bless all nations (Genesis 15:2, 12:2, 12:7, 13:14-17).
+Abram’s offspring will number as the stars, they will inherit the land as a great nation, and his Seed will bless all nations (Genesis 15:2, 12:2, 12:7, 13:14-17).
 Abram believed God!

 Abram Finds A Window to a Promise

-By faith he [Abraham] dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; he waited for the city which has foundations, whose builder and maker is God (Hebrews 11:9-10).
+By faith he [Abraham] dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; he waited for the city which has foundations, whose builder and maker is God.
+(Hebrews 11:9-10)

-In fact, Jesus said to the Jews: Your father Abraham rejoiced to see My day, and he saw it and was glad (John 8:56).
+In fact, Jesus said to the Jews: Your father Abraham rejoiced to see My day, and he saw it and was glad.
+(John 8:56)

 A Tenth Part of … a Promise?

-“Thus saith the LORD, Israel is my son, my firstborn (Exodus 4:22).
+“Thus saith the LORD, Israel is my son, my firstborn.
+(Exodus 4:22)

 How did the Levites give the tenth part (Israel) to Melchizedek through Abraham long before they were born?
+(Hebrews 7:9)

-In their service before God, the Levitical priests dedicated and blessed Israel as they did from Abraham’s loins.
-The High Priest’s garment included the names of the tribes engraved on stones on his shoulders and his breastplate offered as a continual memorial before the Lord (Exodus 28:11, 12, 29).
+In their service before God, the Levitical priests dedicated and blessed Israel just as they did from Abraham’s loins before they were born.
+The High Priest (of Aaron, descendant of Levi) wore the names of the sons of Israel engraved on stones on his shoulders and his breastplate, offered as a continual memorial before the Lord.
+(Exodus 28:11, 12, 29)

 Responding to a Window to a Promise